shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 ## AWS CloudFormation template

-It's possible to start from the [Private S3 bucket AWS CloudFormation template](https://github.com/shotgunsoftware/shotgun-vpc/blob/master/sg-private-s3-bucket.yml) and customize for your needs for a faster deployment.
+It's possible to start from the [Private S3 bucket AWS CloudFormation template](https://github.com/shotgunsoftware/shotgun-vpc/blob/master/sg-private-s3-bucket.yml) and customize it for your needs for a faster deployment.

 ## Steps